bdrobinson/mm-holidays-site/src/content/booking-prompt.md

 ---
-header: "Save the dates for 2022!"
+header: "Bookings are now open for 2022!"
 ---
-We'll be back with two full weeks so make sure you are free!
-Bookings will open in early 2022.
+We can't wait for a full week of camp this year.
+Don't miss out, book your place today!